Cape Verde: International recognition

-Cape Verde is often praised as an example among African nations for its stability and developmental growth despite its lack of natural resources.
 In 2013 then United States President Barack Obama said Cape Verde is "a real success story".
-Among other achievements, it has been recognized with the following assessments:
+Among other achievements, it has been recognised with the following assessments:

 Foreign relations

 Cape Verde follows a policy of nonalignment and seeks cooperative relations with all friendly states.
 Angola, Brazil, China, Libya, Cuba, France, Guinea-Bissau, Germany, Italy, Portugal, Spain, São Tomé and Príncipe, Senegal, Russia, Luxembourg, and the United States maintain embassies in Praia.
-Cape Verde maintains a vigorously active foreign policy, especially in Africa.
+Cape Verde maintains a vigorously active foreign policy especially in Africa.

-Cape Verde is a founding member state of the Community of Portuguese Language Countries (CPLP), also known as the Lusophone Commonwealth, an international organization and political association of Lusophone nations across four continents, where Portuguese is an official language.

-Cape Verde has bilateral relations with some Lusophone nations and holds membership in a number of international organizations.
+Cape Verde is a founding member state of the Community of Portuguese Language Countries, also known as the Lusophone Commonwealth, an international organisation and political association of Lusophone nations across four continents, where Portuguese is an official language.
+Cape Verde has bilateral relations with some Lusophone nations and holds membership in a number of international organisations.
 It also participates in most international conferences on economic and political issues.
 Since 2007, Cape Verde has a special partnership status with the EU, under the Cotonou Agreement, and might apply for special membership, in particular because the Cape Verdean escudo, the country's currency, is indexed to the euro.
 In 2011 Cape Verde ratified the Rome Statute of the International Criminal Court.
 In 2017 Cape Verde signed the UN treaty on the Prohibition of Nuclear Weapons.